atkinchris/micro-frontends-playground/README.md

 This service proxies all calls to the Upstream, inspecting the returned HTML for component placeholders.
 It requests the rendered content for these placeholders from the Nova Cluster.

+### Components

+These are the components that will render into the placeholders in the HTML.
+They are independantly deployed services, runing in their own, individual containers.

 ## Author's Notes

 Below are my personal notes and observations on the current setup.
 They will change as the setup does.